Steel Wire Brushes

 Steel wire is appropriate for constant operating temperatures up to 275° F, but can be used where the brush will come in contact with higher temperatures for shorter periods of time.
 When ambient temperatures will exceed 275°F, stainless steel wire should be considered.

-Steel wire can be supplied in the following types of brushes: cylinder brush, metal back strip brush, auger brush, wheel brush, centerless brush, copper-center small diameter wheel brush, wire stripping brush, knot-wheel brush, cup brush, knot-cup brush, minigrinder brush, end brush, spot-facer brush, tube-cleaning or twisted in wire brush, stapleset brush.
+Steel wire can be supplied in the following types of brushes: cylinder brush, metal back strip brush, auger brush, wheel brush, centerless brush, copper-center small diameter wheel brush, wire stripping brush, knot-wheel brush, cup brush, knot-cup brush, minigrinder brush, end brush, spot-facer brush, tube-cleaning or twisted in wire brush, and stapleset brush.

 Within our product line and available materials, the following types of steel wire are available: